EarthyScience/EasyHybrid.jl/docs/src/generic_hybrid.md

 )

 # 5. Train the Model
-using CairoMakie # to see an interactive and automatically updated train_board figure out = train(
+# using WGLMakie # to see an interactive and automatically updated train_board figure
+out = train(
     hybrid_model,
     ds,